Social penetration theory: Gender-based difference in self-disclosure

 Research demonstrates that there are significant gender differences in self-disclosure, particularly emotional self-disclosure, or expressing personal feelings and emotions, such as, "Sometimes, I feel lonely to study abroad and to be away from my family."
 Emotional self-disclosure is at the core of intimate relationship development, because unlike factual (descriptive) self-disclosure or superficial self-relevant facts, it is more personal and more effective to cultivate intimacy.
 Emotional self-disclosure makes individuals "transparent" and vulnerable to others.
 According to previous studies, females are more socially oriented, whereas males are more task-oriented, and thus females are believed to be more socially interdependent than males.
 In a friendship between females, emotional attachments such as sharing emotions, thoughts, experiences, and supports are fundamental, while friendships between males tend to focus on activities and companionship.
 Overall, women's friendships are described as more intimate than men's friendships.

 In addition, there is a gender difference regarding to topics revealed.
 Men tend to disclose their strengths, while women disclose their fears more.
 Both men and women are prone to disclose their emotions to same-sex friends more, but women are prone to reveal more than men to both same-sex as well as cross-sex friends.
 According to research conducted among Pakistani students, women extensively disclose their feelings, while emotions such as depression, anxiety and fear are more likely being disclosed to male friends, because men are perceived as more capable to deal with such emotions.

 Self-disclosure in intercultural relationships

 Research reveals that there are multiple obstacles and tensions that occur within intercultural and interracial relationships that do not exist in intracultural and intraracial relationships.
 These challenges are due to the different norms and ideals a person learns within their racial, ethnic, and national group contexts, meaning an individual will feel more comfortable and understood by those who learned and share the same coordinated meanings.

 The first obstacle that may occur is in the initial meeting, since cultural and racial differences can hinder a relationship from forming.
 If a connection develops, the next obstacle is in self-disclosure.
-Through self-disclosure, the relationship evolves from the superficial orientation stage to a more intimate, understanding level.
+In superficial relationships, the two individuals exchange general information about public topics, while middle relationships include the discussion of general social attitudes.
+In inner relationships, they start to exchange information about spiritual values and personal goals.
+In contrast to the previous relationship types, where no negative information is exchanged, they also disclose different fears and secrets.

+The depth of cultural learning is closely related to self-disclosure and the time that individuals have to exchange cultural information.
+The amount and depth of cultural exchange are what potentially lead to self-learning and personal growth.
+This interrelated category sequence underscores the importance of university-supported intercultural learning interventions and their potential to impact the nature of the interaction during the early phases of intercultural relationship development.